Dernière modification le

 Informations MISSOC sur les systèmes de protection sociale

-La dernière mise à jour (juillet 2023) des informations MISSOC sur les systèmes de protection sociale est à présent disponible
+La dernière mise à jour (janvier 2024) des informations MISSOC sur les systèmes de protection sociale est à présent disponible

 MISSOC, le Système d'information mutuel sur la protection sociale, a publié sa dernière mise à jour (juillet 2023) des informations sur les systèmes de protection sociale dans tous les pays de l'UE, en Islande, au Liechtenstein, en Norvège et en Suisse.
 Les informations mises à jour sont consultables en anglais, en français et en allemand.
 L'accès à la base de données est gratuit et ouvert à tous.